-Alice Springs and the Red Centre is on of Australia’s unique experiences and the Beanie Festival is a great excuse to see the wonders of the Northern Territory.
-Depending on your available time, you can just fly straight in, or take it slow and soak up the country.
+Alice Springs and the Red Centre is one of Australia’s truly unique experiences and the Beanie Festival is a great excuse to see the wonders of the Northern Territory.
+Depending on the time you have available, you can just fly straight in, or take it slow and soak up the country.

-Travel from Adelaide or Darwin on this unique overland railway adventure.
-The changing vegetation and desert is spectacular
+By Train The Ghan Travel from Adelaide or Darwin on this overland railway adventure.
+The changing flora and desert landscape are spectacular.
+Check out the Creative Incentives Tour on the Ghan from Darwin.

-Greyhound Australia have an enormous network of buses across the country
+By Bus Greyhound Australia have an enormous network of buses across the country.

-Many enjoy the road trip though the wild interiors of Australia, and there are lots of routes some suitable for 4 wheel drive, others 2 wheel drive
+By Car Many enjoy the road trip though the wild interiors of Australia, with many routes, suitable for all kinds of vehicle.

 Phone 1300 823 404 and book early.